Facebook Tracking Pixel

 Accessibility testing

-For the most efficient testing use a combination of automated testing tools and manual checks to identify and address any issues.
+For the most efficient accessibility testing use a combination of automated testing tools and manual checks to identify and address any issues.
 Our accessibility checker provides the perfect starting point to start analysing your website’s accessibility issues and offers recommendations for improvements.
 With this automated scan out of the way you can then go in with a fine-tuned comb and spot check for any additional errors manually, although the checker should have picked up the vast majority, if not all of them.

 Accessibility training